h2xd/exposition/docs/src/cookbook/setup-msw.md

 ## Next steps

-Checkout the [Vue-Devtools](./../integrations/vue-devtools.md) integration it you want to swap values on the fly or reach out if you wanna have a small session.
+Checkout the [Vue-Devtools](./../integrations/vue-devtools.md) integration if you want to change settings in a conformable way.

 <!-- @include: ./snippets/next-guides.md -->